drorgl/openapi-translator/readme.md

 Translate OpenAPI Summary and Description

-This utility iterates over the entire json file looking for summary and description and translates the one by one via google translate.
+This utility iterates over the entire json file looking for summary and description and translates them one by one via google translate.

 Note: a cache is kept in ~/.openapi-translator for each language used so google translate won't block